ShogunYash/OlympusPipeliner/README.md

 ## Known Issues
 - **No assumptions have been made and actual register processing has been simulated to mirror actual RIPES(actually better than ripes as ours does branch resolution in ID) and no Known Issues of now correctly giving output to all the examples(we took float as int in programs requiring it , as told in piazza post to not implement floating point calculation) mentioned in https://marz.utk.edu/my-courses/cosc230/book/example-risc-v-assembly-programs/**
+- la instruction was given in the examples website, but as that is a pseudo instruction we haven't supported it

 ### Building the Project
 ```